-A Message from Dr. Linda M. Raffaele Mendez, Coordinator of Admissions
+A Message from Dr. Nathaniel von der Embse, Ph.D., NCSP, Coordinator of Admissions

 The School Psychology Program at the University of South Florida offers two programs that qualify students for the professional practice of school psychology.

-The Educational Specialist (Ed.S.) degree consists of approximately 92 graduate semester hours and includes a full-year, full-time internship and a thesis.
+The Educational Specialist (Ed.S.) degree in Curriculum & Instruction with a concentration in School Psychology includes a full-year, full-time internship and a thesis.
 A Master of Arts (MA) degree is earned by most students at the end of the first year of their Ed.S. program.
-However, the Master’s program is not considered a terminal degree and is not sufficient for state of Florida certification in school psychology.
+However, the master’s program is not considered a terminal degree and is not sufficient for state of Florida certification in school psychology.

-The Doctor of Philosophy (Ph.D.) degree consists of approximately 70 semester hours beyond the Ed.S. degree.
-The Ph.D. program includes advanced leadership coursework, specialization and courses in an area of emphasis in school psychology, an advanced practicum, a 2,000-clock hour internship, and the dissertation.
+The Doctor of Philosophy (Ph.D.) degree includes advanced leadership coursework, specialization and courses in an area of emphasis in school psychology, an advanced practicum, a 2,000-clock hour internship, and the dissertation.

-The programs in School Psychology at the University of South Florida are offered through the College of Education's Department of Educational and Psychological Studies in cooperation with the College of Arts and Sciences’ Department of Psychology.
+The programs in School Psychology at USF are offered through the College of Education's Department of Educational and Psychological Studies.
 The programs have been designed specifically for training in school psychology and developed to meet all relevant national accreditation standards—most notably, the Council for Accreditation of Teacher Preparation (CAEP, formerly NCATE), and the American Psychological Association (APA).

 The School Psychology Program is accredited by CAEP at both the Ed.S. and Ph.D. levels, and is approved by the National Association of School Psychologists (NASP) at those same levels.
 Thus, our programs meet NASP's training criteria for the National School Psychology Certification System.
 The School Psychology Program is also accredited by the APA at the Ph.D. level.